 Burning bushes have to be in the direct sun.
 I planted one and my tree is too close and it stays green.
 My aunt planted hers out in the open and it turns a beautiful red in the fall.

 Are you in a cold enough place for them to lose their leaves in the fall?
 That's when it happens.

 I'm in a cold climate.
 I did water it most every day during the summer.
-Have not done any mulching.
-Did prune in the spring.
-Is in open sun all day.

 I have a ring of burning bushes planted around my driveway.
 They do not turn the brilliant red that I had expected.
 They are healthy and green in summer but just don't turn red in the fall.
 They get full sun.
 Any ideas?

 Hardiness Zone: 6a